-- · Teachers are often required to teach multiple courses across grade levels and subject areas - The lack of curriculum alignment within some departments creates learning gaps for students. - It is difficult to schedule time for needed collaborations e.g., across curriculum, grade level, departmental, support staff, and special education. - Turnover of staff interrupts the forward momentum of curriculum development. - The lack of an instructional coach in the 2018-2019 school year negatively impacted the alignment of teaching and learning.
+- Teachers are often required to teach multiple courses across grade levels. - The lack of curriculum alignment within some departments creates learning gaps for students. - It is difficult to schedule time for needed collaborations e.g., across curriculum, grade level, departmental, support staff, and special education. - Turnover of staff interrupts the forward momentum of curriculum development. - The lack of an instructional coach in the 2018-2019 school year negatively impacted the alignment of teaching and learning.

-- Align curriculum across grade levels to ensure consistency. - Formalize a yearly map of collaboration time to ensure it occurs regularly and intentionally to meet various needs, e.g., cross curricular, grade level, departmental, support staff, and special education. - Align teaching strategies, methods, and resources to provide consistent learning experiences. - · Communicate pacing calendars and alignment to parents and community. - Develop a course catalog.
+- Align curriculum in grade levels and vertically to ensure consistency. - Formalize a yearly map of collaboration time to ensure it occurs regularly and intentionally to meet our various needs, e.g., cross curricular, grade level, departmental, support staff, and special education. - Align teaching strategies, methods, and resources. - Communicate pacing calendar and alignment to parents. - Develop a course catalog.